Latent Space Refinement for Deep Generative Models: Introduction

 A key difference in generative modeling between many scientific applications, including HEP, and typical industrial applications is that individual samples are often not useful.
 Inference is performed on a statistical basis and so it is essential to model the probability density precisely and not just match its support.
 Existing deep generative models have shown great promise in qualitatively modeling complex probability densities, but it is often challenging to achieve precision.

 A useful strategy to improve the precision of generative models is to refine their predictions.
 For example, Ref.~\cite{che2020gan} showed how the classification part of a GAN can be used to reweight and resample the input probability distribution of the random noise.
+In Ref.~\cite{wu2020logan} this classifier information is already used during training to learn from an optimized latent space.
 A similar idea was introduced in Ref.~\cite{2009.03796} that is not specific to GANs, whereby a classifier network is trained on the generated samples to produce weights that improve the precision of the generated probability distribution.
 We combine and extent these approaches by introducing the \textbf{La}tent \textbf{S}pac\textbf{e} \textbf{R}efinement (\textsc{LaSeR}) protocol, illustrated in Fig.~\ref{fig:schematic}.
 Like \textsc{DctrGAN}~\cite{2009.03796,Andreassen:2019nnm}, \textsc{LaSeR} starts with any generative model $g(z)$ and trains a post-hoc classifier to distinguish the generated samples from the target data.
 A challenge with \textsc{DctrGAN} is that the results are weighted, which reduces the statistical power of a generated sample.
 The energy-based framework of Discriminator Driven Latent Sampling~(DDLS)~\cite{che2020gan} produces unweighted samples by transferring the weights to the latent space and then performing Langevin Markov Chain Monte Carlo (MCMC) to produce unweighted samples.